Michigan Individual Income Tax - e-File 2016

 Where’s My Refund – Check My Income Tax Info Web site is the quickest way to check the status of your refund.
 Please allow 14 days before checking the status of your e-filed return.

-Tax Due Returns – Returns resulting in a tax due must submit payment, along with form MI-1040-V by April 15, 2014 to avoid penalty and interest.
-Michigan Department of Treasury does not participate in electronic funds withdrawals or direct debit for payment of taxes due.
+Tax Due Returns – Returns resulting in a tax due must submit payment by using either Michigan's e-Payment system, using direct debit (if supported by your software) or mailing your payment along with form MI-1040-V by April 18, 2017 to avoid penalty and interest.

 E-file Questions – Have a question regarding Michigan’s e-file program?
 Visit the e-file frequently asked questions .